Date Updated: 04/26/2024

 Make an appointment

 A breast rash is rarely an emergency.
-But make an appointment with your doctor if your breast rash doesn't respond to self-care, or if it's accompanied by:
+But make an appointment with a healthcare professional if your breast rash doesn't respond to self-care or if you also have:

 Self-care for breast rash

-In the meantime, you may find some relief from your breast rash with these measures:
+In the meantime, you may find some relief from your symptoms with these measures:

-• Take a warm bath or place a warm washcloth over the rash for a few minutes.
+• Take a cool bath or put a cool washcloth over the rash for a few minutes.
+Do this a few times a day if it helps ease your symptoms.

 • Take care of your skin.
 Don't scratch the rash.